 Healthcare managers, also known as health services managers and health administrators, direct the operation of hospitals, health systems and other types of organizations.
-They have responsibility for facilities, services, programs, staff, budgets, relations with other organizations, and other management aspects, depending on the type and size of the organization.
+They have responsibility for facilities, services, programs, staff, budgets, relations with other organizations and other management functions, depending on the type and size of the organization.

 An estimated 300,000 people serve in health administration, from middle management to CEO positions.
 The Bureau of Labor Statistics projects that employment in this career will grow 17% between 2014 and 2024, much faster than average.
 You can find administrator/managers in hospitals, physician group practices, nursing homes and home health agencies.
 They also work in the public sector, for example in health departments, or in the private sector, such as with pharmaceutical companies, health insurance providers, consulting firms or companies that make medical supplies and equipment.